 Urogynecologists are feminine specific specialists who treat conditions such as incontinence and pelvic prolapses.
-If you are looking for a Urogynocoly Specialist then come to Women’s Healthcare.
-For more information, call us or simply schedule an appointment online.
-We serve patients from Evergreen Park IL, Mokena IL, Oak Lawn IL, Chicago Ridge IL, Hickory Hills IL, Bridgeview IL and Bedford Park IL.
+If you are looking for a Urogynecology Specialist then come to Women’s Healthcare.
+Serving patients from Evergreen, IL, Frankfort, IL, New Lenox, IL, Tinley Park, IL, Orland Park, IL, Goodings Grove, IL.
+For more information, Call us.

-If you are suffering from bladder issues or any form of incontinence that cannot be addressed by standard means it may be in your best interests to see a Urogynecologist rather than a Urologist or Gynecologist.
-Urogynecologists are medical specialists in the field of female pelvic medicine and have skills and expertise outside the training of a standard gynecologist or obstetrician and may have the solution you need.
+If you are suffering from bladder issues or any form of incontinence it may be time to see a Urogynecologist.
+Urogynecologists are medical specialists that have an expertise outside the training of standard gynecologist or obstetrician.
 The founder of Women’s Healthcare of Illinois, Dr. Kenneth Finkelstein, is a specialist in Urogynecology and regularly treats women who have been experiencing bladder control issues in addition to routine gynecological care.

 What does a Urogynecologist treat?

 Urogynecologists are feminine specific doctors who most often treat symptoms related to urinary incontinence, pelvic organ prolapses, and pelvic floor disorders.
-Many also possess expertise in reconstructive surgery and other treatments to deal with post partum difficulties in the pelvic region.
+Many also have knowledge in reconstructive surgery and other related procedures to help deal with post-partum difficulties in the pelvic region.

-Urinary Incontinence is an issue that many women will experience at some time in their life and with a expertise in gynecology, obstetrics and urogynecology, Dr. Finkelstein is expertly equipped to tackle any treatment required to deal with any form of bladder discomfort.
+Urinary Incontinence is an issue that many women will experience at some point in their lives.
+With Dr. Finkelstein’s expertise in gynecology, obstetrics and urogynecology, he is exceptionally equipped to tackle any issue you may be having.

-Pelvic Organ Prolapse involves pelvic organs such as the bladder pushing against the vaginal wall.
+Pelvic Organ Prolapse involves pelvic organs like the bladder pushing up against the vaginal wall.
 This occurs when the organ has shifted from its usual position in the lower belly and frequently occurs as a postpartum symptom due to stretched or weakened muscles from childbirth.

-Pelvic Floor Disorders are disorders related to the muscles of the Pelvic Floor where they have been weakened, over stressed or torn.
-Pelvic Floor Disorders can frequently be the cause of Pelvic Organ Prolapse but can often be treated in a preventive fashion to avoid the more painful prolapse.
+Pelvic Floor Disorders are associated with the muscles of the Pelvic Floorweakening, being over stressed or torn.
+Pelvic Floor Disorders can frequently be the cause of Pelvic Organ Prolapse but can often be treated in a preventive fashion to avoid a more painful prolapse.

 When should I see a Urogynecologist?

-Most often you will be referred to a Urogynecologist if you have notable symptoms of pelvic organ prolapse or a pelvic floor disorder.
-Your primary care physician or primary gynecologist may also recommend the expertise of a Urogynecologist if you have incontinence that remains unresponsive to medication or major issues emptying your bowels or bladder.
-They may also be consulted if surgical expertise or recommendations are required to treat your difficulties.
+Most often you will be referred to a Urogynecologist if you have notable symptoms of pelvic organ prolapse or pelvic floor disorder.
+Your primary care physician or primary gynecologist may also recommend the expertise of a Urogynecologist if you have incontinence that remains unresponsive to medication or any major issues emptying your bowels or bladder.

 What is a Urogynecologist doctor?